-Nuclear Medicine and Nuclear Cardiology are available at our Voorhees and Turnersville locations.
+Nuclear Medicine and Nuclear Cardiology are available at our Voorhees, Turnersville, and Cross Keys locations.

 Nuclear Medicine Examination

 As a diagnostic tool, nuclear medicine is unique because it evaluates physiological function rather than anatomical structure.

 Nuclear medicine “scans” enable our physicians to determine how much heart tissue is still alive after a heart attack, or whether a kidney is operating as an effective filter, even when there are no detectable changes in organ appearance.

 A Nuclear Medicine examination involves injection of a radioisotope (radiopharmaceutical) into the bloodstream.
 Spect Gamma cameras are used to detect signals given off by the radioisotope.
 Specially trained technologists use sophisticated computers to analyze this data to provide valuable information about the human body.